Holiday rentals in Amble

 Swallow Cottage, Near Holy Island

-DavidRating, 5 stars6 days ago
+DavidRating, 5 stars2 weeks ago

 Absolutely wonderful stay in Swallow Cottage, spacious and well appointed rooms, bedrooms, bathroom and kitchen, looking out over the fields and hills.
 Lots of wildlife around the place and chickens on site which our eldest boy loved.
 Harvest and Dave were great hosts who were very responsive and helpful.
 The home made cake on arrival was a lovely touch.
 The cottages are in the middle of rolling fields but near enough to lots of places within 40 mins in beautiful Northumberland.
 We even caught the train to Edinburgh one day from Berwick(1 hour door to door).
 One of the best places we've stayed and wouldn't hesitate coming back.